rockettown1/demo.contract_testing/README.md

 ### Todo

+- [ ] Create mock server for apiA to test in isolation
-- [x] Add Pact contract for ui and apiA
+- [ ] Add Pact contract for ui and apiA
 - [ ] Add Pact contract for apiA and apiB